What to expect from an exam

 Past papers are exam papers that students took in previous years, and which the exam boards publish on their websites.

-They're a really useful tool for perfecting your exam technique – if you practice them under timed conditions they’ll help you get used to both the paper’s structure and to allocating your time so you can answer the questions as fully as possible.
+They're a useful tool for perfecting your exam technique – if you practice them under timed conditions they’ll help you get used to both the paper’s structure and to allocating your time so you can answer the questions as fully as possible.

 This article has lots of advice about how to make the most of past papers, with tips from members of The Student Room.